-Trained in applied anthropology (MA; PhD) and human rights law (LLM), I have to-date conducted fieldwork in 19 countries in Sub-Saharan Africa, Latin America, the MENA Region and Europe.
+Trained in political ecology (environmental anthropology; MA; PhD) and human rights law (LLM), I have to-date conducted fieldwork in 19 countries in Sub-Saharan Africa, Latin America, the MENA Region and Europe.
 Below I briefly describe some of the most representative projects undertaken in the last 15 years.

 I have literally lost track of the number of times I have visited South Sudan since it became the primary focus of my work in 2002.
 The findings of my fieldwork in this fascinating, if challenging, African nation have been disseminated through technical reports for the United Nations, numerous book chapters, articles in peer-reviewed journals, newsletters, and presentations at professional conferences (see corresponding sections of this website.
 The dynamics of forced displacement, and human-environmental relations in conflict-affected settings with a focus on gender and youth are common threads running through most of this work.